Compass Calibration

 Best performed on open water, away from magnetic interference.

-• Sail gentle laps both port and starboard.
+Sail a few gentle loops to both port and starboard.

-• When the heading is stable, enable Compass Lock Calibration.
+When the heading remains stable, you can enable Compass Lock Calibration.

 Accelerometer Lock Calibration